bmdaj/FEMWEC/README.md

 ### Citation

-If you use FEMWEC in your research or projects, please cite the following PhD thesis:
+If you use FEWEC in your research or projects, please cite the following PhD thesis:

 ```bibtex
 @phdthesis{99585b680429404f8f9a5667c0cec354,